Albert Jennings Fountain: Disappearance and probable murder

 On February 1, 1896, Fountain and his eight-year-old son Henry disappeared near White Sands on the way to their home in Mesilla.
 They were returning from Lincoln, where Fountain had been assisting the prosecution in bringing charges against Lee and William McNew.
 All that was found at the site of the disappearance were Fountain's buckboard wagon, several empty cartridge cases, his cravat and papers, and two pools of blood.
 The only sign of Henry was a blood-soaked handkerchief with two powder-blackened coins, the handkerchief still carefully knotted in one corner.
 Missing were the victims' bodies, a blanket, a quilt, and Fountain's Winchester rifle.

 Some speculated that outlaw Tom "Black Jack" Ketchum and his gang were involved.
-Most, however, were convinced the disappearances could be attributed to Lee, a noted rancher, land developer, and a part-time Deputy U.S. Marshal.
+Most, however, were convinced the disappearances could be attributed to Lee, a noted rancher, land developer, and a part-time Deputy U.S. marshal.
 Lee's employees McNew and Jim Gililland were also suspected of involvement.
 Lee and Gililland were pursued by lawman Pat Garrett and a posse, who engaged them in a gunfight near Alamogordo.
-However, after Deputy Sheriff Kent Kearney was mortally wounded July 12, 1898, Garrett and his posse withdrew.
-Lee and Gililland would later negotiate their surrender to others.
+After Deputy Sheriff Kent Kearney was mortally wounded July 12, 1898, though, Garrett and his posse withdrew.
+Lee and Gililland later negotiated their surrender to others.
 They were defended by Fall, and were acquitted due to a lack of evidence.

 Fountain was a powerful rival to land owners Fall and Lee.
 Fall was also known to hate Fountain as a political rival, just as Fountain hated Fall.
 Fall's association with Lee began when he had defended Lee in a criminal case.
 Fountain had repeatedly challenged Fall and his men in the courts and the political arena.

 As the bodies of Fountain and his son were never found, the prosecution was greatly hampered.
 No one was ever charged with the murder of Albert Fountain.
 Lee and his employees, McNew and Gililland, were tried for the murder of Henry Fountain.
 Charges also were never filed for the death of Deputy Sheriff Kearney.
 The charges against McNew were dismissed, while Lee and Gililland were both acquitted.

 Memorials to both Albert Jennings Fountain and his son are in the Masonic Cemetery in Las Cruces, though their actual burial site remains a mystery.